 Over time I’ve concluded that most business adventures take longer than you think, cost more than you think, and you make less money than you hope for.

-I’ve also found that most “overnight success stories” take about seven years.
+Let’s face it, most “overnight success stories” take about seven years!

 We were a dot com before there were dot coms!

 I was the original author and architect of The Agency Manager, the leading insurance agency automation software product in the world.
 While these efforts were a long, long time ago now, the story continues to this day.
 In fact, Applied Systems was sold in November 2013 for 1.8 billion dollars.
 Yes, 1.8 billion dollars.
 And no, I didn’t get any of that 1.8 billion.
 The reasons are long, and you can read more about it here (if I get around to it), but suffice it to say we started in a garage with just a couple of us, and when I left in 1995 Applied employed more than 500 people in the economically distressed far southern suburbs of Chicago.

 We were a dot-com company before there were dot coms.
 We pioneered the micro computer in the insurance agency automation business.
 We wrote a full vertical market software package in the “C” programming language; making it the fastest and most productivity enhancing software available in its day.